GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/relicbrew.md

     === "Overview"

-        - Any relic in the game can appear, including one that is unique to the Exchange (Flower of the Abyss; MP and SP Up, ASPD Down).
+        - Any relic in the game from Abyss 1-3 can appear, including one that is unique to the Exchange (Flower of the Abyss; MP and SP Up, ASPD Down).
         - There are 4 rows of varying ★ quality with 3 relics per row.
         - Standard costs per ★ quality:
             - 4★: 1000 slag